 And some are just incompetent.

-Ultimately, though, not having up-to-date tools with up-to-date information is one way that malware makes it into your system.
+Ultimately, though, not having up-to-date tools with up-to-date information is one way malware makes it into your system.

-Unlike a bathroom wall, the vulnerabilities or “holes” in software are often not obvious or easy to discover.
+Unlike a bathroom wall, the vulnerabilities (or “holes”) in software are often not obvious or easy to discover.
 It’s not uncommon for a vulnerability to exist for years before someone stumbles across it and develops a way to exploit it.

 To continue the “computer software is like a bathroom” story even further, the holes in your wall are very, very difficult to find.
-Depending on the quality of the original builder, there may be many easier-to-find holes, but those are often found and fixed relatively quickly.
+Depending on the quality of the original builder, there may be easier-to-find holes, but those are often found and fixed relatively quickly.

 Or sometimes they’ll find a new way to use a previously known hole that hasn’t been patched yet.

-Either way, as soon as they’re successful, they create malware which exploits the fact that your bathroom wall (the software on your computer) has an unpatched hole.
+Either way, as soon as they’re successful, they create malware which exploits the fact your bathroom wall (the software on your computer) has an unpatched hole.

 Usually.
 Some holes are fixed more quickly than others, and some may not be fixed at all.
 Some holes are harder to patch than others.

-One issue is that some holes are worse than others.
+And some holes are worse than others.
 A hole that allows someone to see your toothbrush might be less important than a hole that allows someone to actually steal it.

 Another issue is that fixing a hole can damage the wall, sometimes to the extent that a new hole is created elsewhere.
-By that, I mean fixing a bug in software can unintentionally introduces other bugs.
+By that, I mean fixing a bug in software can unintentionally introduce other bugs.
 Thus the benefit of fixing a known hole has to be weighed against the risk that doing so might create another hole we won’t know about.

 Avoiding holes: extreme version

-To continue our now tortured comparison:
+To continue our now-tortured comparison:

 - Many, many people had this model of “bathroom”.
 (Many people had Java installed.)

-- A new hole was discovered, and new people were found looking in, before the security cop’s mugbook could be updated.
+- A new hole was discovered, and new people were found looking in before the security cop’s mug book could be updated.
 (A new “zero day” exploit of a vulnerability in Java was found in the wild.)